 Unless exempt due to a tax treaty, F-1 status holders earning income while working on practical training are subject to applicable federal, state, and local income taxes.
-Information on tax treaties may be found in Internal Revenue Services Publication 519, U.S. Tax Guide for Aliens, and 901, U.S. Tax Treaties.
+Information on tax treaties may be found in Internal Revenue Service's Publication 519, U.S. Tax Guide for Aliens, and 901, U.S. Tax Treaties.

 Generally, F-1 students are exempt from Social Security and Medicare tax requirements.
 However, if F-1 students are considered "resident aliens" for income tax purposes, Social Security and Medicare taxes should be withheld.
-Chapter 1 of Internal Revenue Services Publication 519, U.S. Tax Guide for Aliens explains how to determine the residency status of international students.
-More information on Social Security and Medicare taxes can be found in Chapter 8 of Internal Revenue Services Publication 519, U.S. Tax Guide for Aliens and in Section 940 of Social Security Administration Publication No. 65-008, Social Security Handbook.
+Chapter 1 of Internal Revenue Service's Publication 519, U.S. Tax Guide for Aliens explains how to determine the residency status of international students.
+More information on Social Security and Medicare taxes can be found in Chapter 8 of Internal Revenue Service's Publication 519, U.S. Tax Guide for 519, U.S. Tax Guide for Aliens 519, U.S. Tax Guide for Aliens and in Section 940 of Social Security Administration Publication No. 65-008, Social Security Handbook.